Antonio Sagardía

-Antonio Miguel Sagardía-De Jesús (born August 11, 1957) is a Puerto Rican lawyer who served as Secretary of Justice of Puerto Rico, appointed by Governor Luis Fortuño and sworn in by Secretary of State Kenneth McClintock on January 2, 2009.
-He resigned effective December 23, 2009.
+Antonio Miguel Sagardía-De Jesús (born August 11, 1957) is a Puerto Rican lawyer who served as Secretary of Justice of Puerto Rico.
+He was appointed by Governor Luis Fortuño and sworn in by Secretary of State Kenneth McClintock on January 2, 2009.
+He resigned on December 23, 2009.

 Controversies

-In May 2009 Mr. Sagardía was involved in a confrontation with representative Luis Vega Ramos during a budget hearing after Vega Ramos questioned contracts the Puerto Rico Justice Department had awarded to Sagardia's former partner Víctor A. Ramos.
+In May 2009, Mr. Sagardía was involved in a confrontation with representative Luis Vega Ramos during a budget hearing.
+Vega Ramos questioned contracts the Puerto Rico Department of Justice had awarded to Sagardia's former partner Víctor A. Ramos.
 It had previously surfaced that Sagardia, acting as Attorney General, had granted the release from prison of a convicted murderer represented by his former partner.
-During the confrontation Mr. Sagardia excitedly called Vega Ramos a scoundrel, a chump lawyer and an intellectual dwarf.
+During the confrontation Mr. Sagardia was reported to have called Vega Ramos a scoundrel, a chump lawyer and an intellectual dwarf.

-Upon resigning his post as Secretary of Justice of Puerto Rico, Sagardía then represented murder suspect, Ana Cacho, in a high-profile case, a move that was seen as unethical by many.
+Upon resigning his post as Secretary of Justice of Puerto Rico, Sagardía then represented murder suspect Ana Cacho in the high-profile case of the Murder of Lorenzo González Cacho, a move that was seen as unethical by many.